 I can’t say that there are many times in my life I’ve bought a one-way ticket somewhere.
 I think this was my second (the first being from Sydney to Melbourne, but that doesn’t count, right?).

-Everything I had set my sights on over the previous few months had paid off and I was ready to propel my life into a new direction.
-I sold everything I had, resigned from my job, and landed a 2 year E3 working VISA.
+Everything I had set my sights on over the previous few months had paid off, and I was ready to propel my life into a new direction.
+I sold everything I had, resigned from my job, and finalized a two year E3 working VISA.
 My entire life was packed into two suitcases.
 Literally.

-Fast forward a few years and I now live and work in Oakland California, I’ve had the opportunity to rub shoulders with folks I consider the most influential designers in history, and work alongside some of the most inspirational people (from researchers, engineers, and poets, to leaders, revolutionaries, and anarchists).
+Fast forward a few years, I’ve had the opportunity to rub shoulders with folks I consider the most influential designers in history, and work alongside some of the most inspirational people (from researchers, engineers, and poets, to leaders, revolutionaries, and anarchists).
 I’ve been blessed to work on some of the most compelling, complicated, and impactful products of our generation.
-While at the same time continuing to push myself to do things I never thought capable of doing, continuing to learn from my successes and failures (there have been many), and never really seeing this as an end-goal — even after 15 years in the industry, but rather, a new beginning, by design.
+While at the same time continuing to push myself to do things I never thought capable of doing, continuing to learn from my successes and failures (there have been many failures), and never really seeing this as an end-goal — even after 15 years in the design industry, but rather, a new chapter, by design.

 Hi, I’m Shane!
 I’m a cross-functional Product Designer who loves being at the intersection of design and technology and is driven by a combination of natural curiosity, formal design principles, and a healthy obsession for building products that are used by millions every day.
 Currently Senior Product Designer at Facebook, California.